rackerlabs/support-how-to/content/cloud-servers/allow-web-traffic-in-iptables.md

         sudo service iptables save

 After you complete the preceding steps, you have configured configured your server to allow HTTP and HTTPS web traffic through your `iptables` software firewall.
-If you've configured your website to accept traffic on 80 and 443, you should be able to visit both the HTTP and HTTPS versions of your website.
+If you've configured your website to accept traffic on ports 80 and 443, you should be able to visit both the HTTP and HTTPS versions of your website.